philipsouthwell/mezzanine-slideshows/README.md

 1. Create a new Mezzanine project following the [official instructions](http://mezzanine.jupo.org/docs/overview.html#installation).
 Choose to install the set of demonstration pages during the setup process.

-1. Add mezzanine_slideshows to your INSTALLED_APPS immediately after your Django apps and before your Mezzanine apps like this:
+1. Add mezzanine_slideshows to INSTALLED_APPS in settings.py immediately after your Django apps and before your Mezzanine apps:

     ```python
     INSTALLED_APPS = (